Cherry blossoms in Tokyo: Best spots and festivals

 Ueno Park cherry blossoms

 • Opening times and prices: Admission to the park is free, but museums and the zoo located onsite each have individual fees.
-For two weeks during the blooming season, the park will be illuminated nightly from 5:30 to 8 p.m. for nocturnal sakura viewing.
+The park is open from 5 a.m. to 11 p.m.
+For 2 weeks during the Tokyo cherry blossom festival, the park is illuminated nightly from 5:30 to 8 p.m. for nocturnal sakura viewing.

 • How to get there: Take the Yamanote Line or the Keihin-Tohoku line to Ueno Station.
 The park is a short walk away.